Scroll to navigation

 Specify whether to put a space before the percentage symbol

-Specify the width of the percentage number, in number of characters
+Specify the width of the percentage number, in characters

 This option affects only percentage numbers, not bars

-Set the character to use in the elapsed part of percentage bars
+Set the character used for the elapsed part of percentage bars

-Set the character to use in the total part of percentage bars
+Set the character used for the total part of percentage bars

 Set the string to use at the left border of percentage bars